orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

   this.defaultOptions = { accessController: { write: [this.orbitdb.identity.id] }}

   const docStoreOptions = {
-    ...defaultOptions,
+    ...this.defaultOptions,
     indexBy: 'hash',
   }
   this.pieces = await this.orbitdb.docstore('pieces', docStoreOptions)
   await this.pieces.load()

-  this.user = await this.orbitdb.keyvalue("user", this.defaultOptions)
+  this.user = await this.orbitdb.keyvalue('user', this.defaultOptions)
   await this.user.load()

-+ this.companions = await this.orbitdb.keyvalue("companions", this.defaultOptions)
++ this.companions = await this.orbitdb.keyvalue('companions', this.defaultOptions)
 + await this.companions.load()

   await this.loadFixtureData({
-    "username": Math.floor(Math.random() * 1000000),
+    'username': Math.floor(Math.random() * 1000000),
-    "pieces": this.pieces.id,
+    'pieces': this.pieces.id,
-    "nodeId": nodeInfo.id,
+    'nodeId': nodeInfo.id,
   })

-  this.node.libp2p.on("peer:connect", this.handlePeerConnected.bind(this))
+  this.node.libp2p.on('peer:connect', this.handlePeerConnected.bind(this))
   await this.node.pubsub.subscribe(nodeInfo.id, this.handleMessageReceived.bind(this))

 + this.companionConnectionInterval = setInterval(this.connectToCompanions.bind(this), 10000)